f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

    Select App Firewall             shared/base-appfw
    =============================== =================================

-3. Click "Save and Exit" to create the HTTP Load Balancer.
+3. Scroll to the botton of the screen and click "Save and Exit" to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
 The FQDN we used in our example is http://[NAMESPACE].aws.lab.f5demos.com.